Skip to content

 All CLI commands should be run from within the local project folder, unless you explicitly use the relevant path flag.

-Start an interactive chat session to confirm the connection works and inspect runtime behaviour.
+Start an interactive chat session to confirm the connection works and inspect runtime behavior.

 poly chat